tcltk/tcl/doc/markdown/CrtChannel.md

 # Description

 Tcl uses a two-layered channel architecture.
-It provides a generic upper layer to enable C and Tcl programs to perform input and output using the same APIs for a variety of files, devices, sockets etc. The generic C APIs are described in the manual entry for **Tcl\_OpenFileChannel**.
+It provides a generic upper layer to enable C and Tcl programs to perform input and output using the same APIs for a variety of files, devices, sockets etc. The generic C APIs are described in the manual entry for [Tcl\_OpenFileChannel][OpenFileChnl].

 The lower layer provides type-specific channel drivers for each type of device supported on each platform.
 This manual entry describes the C APIs used to communicate between the generic layer and the type-specific channel drivers.
 It also explains how new types of channels can be added by providing new channel drivers.